Moz vs Ahrefs — Which is Better?

 Keyword gap analysis is the process of identifying important keywords that your competitors rank highly for — but you don’t.

 Both Moz and Ahrefs provide good tools for performing keyword gap analysis with.
-In Moz, you use its ‘keyword gap’ tool for this, and in Ahrefs, you use its ‘content gap’ tool.
+In Moz, you use its ‘keyword gap’ tool for this, and in Ahrefs, you use its ‘Competitive Analysis’ tool (formerly known as the ‘Content Gap’ feature).

 Moz's 'Keyword Gap' tool in use